SatelliteQE/testimony/README.rst

 1. print - List all test cases
 2. summary - Summary of number of automated cases vs. manual cases
 3. validate_docstring - Validate docstrings
- a.
+""a.
 Reports test cases with invalid docstrings
  b.
 Reports test cases with missing docstrings
  c.
 Reports test cases that does not have minimal required docstrings (This will enforce that all test cases have a minimal set of docstrings).
-Currently testimony enforces Feature, Test, Assert as mandatory docstrings for each test case
+Currently testimony enforces Feature, Test, Assert as mandatory docstrings for each test case"
 4. bugs - Test cases affected by Bugs and the corresponding Bug list
 5. manual - List all manual test cases
 6. auto - List all auto test cases